dcdpr/did-btc1/chapters/Appendix-SMT.md

 }
 ```

-The `path` is the hexadecimal string of a bitmap where each bit, from right to left, indicates the direction from which to apply the hash at the corresponding index.
-The `hashes` array has four elements, so the binary equivalent of `path` is 0010 (bitwise NOT of 1101).
+The `path` is the hexadecimal string of a bitmap where each bit, from right to left, indicates the direction from which to apply the next hash.
+The `hashes` array has four elements, so the binary equivalent of `path` is 0010 (bitwise NOT of the index 1101).

 ### Attacks